 The third battle in Panipat was fought in 1761 between Ahmad Shah Abdali and the Maratha empire.
 The third battle of Panipat is known in history for the heavy casualty of human life and money.
 Ahmad Shah won the battle against Marathas, which was followed by the beginning of the British era in the Indian political system

 Today, Panipat is a popular tourist spot specifically for youngsters because they get to read a lot about Pnaipat in their History books.
 Apart from its rich history, Panipat is visited by Hindu pilgrims for its Devi temple and many other popular sites.

 The garden and the mosque were made by Babur to celebrate his victory over Ibrahim Lodhi.
-He made this mosque on the name of his wife Musammat Kabuli Begum.
+He made this mosque in the name of his wife Musammat Kabuli Begum.
 It is a popular tourist attraction in the city of Panipat as the place speaks a lot about history and the Mughal rule.

 It is a historic yet significant place in the city of Panipat.
-It was the place the third war of Panipat was fought back in 1761.
+It was the place where the third war of Panipat was fought back in 1761.
 People visit this place quite often for its peaceful environment and to also explore the history of the place.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here